 Instructions

-- Heat olive oil over medium-high heat in a large pot or Dutch oven.
-Once heated, add in onion, bell pepper, zucchini, yellow squash, and minced garlic.
-Saute for 3 – 4 minutes, stirring frequently.
+- Sauté the vegetables.
+Heat the olive oil in a large pot or Dutch oven over medium-high heat.
+Add the onion, bell pepper, zucchini, yellow squash, and garlic.
+Sauté 3 to 4 minutes, stirring frequently, until softened but not browned.

-- Create room in the middle of the pot by pushing the onions, peppers, and squash to the side.
-Add in the ground turkey or ground chicken, and break up the meat with a wooden spoon.
-Cook for 3 – 4 minutes or until no longer pink.
+- Brown the turkey.
+Push the vegetables to the sides of the pot and add the ground turkey to the center.
+Leave it undisturbed for about a minute, then break it up with a wooden spoon.
+Cook 3 to 4 minutes until no longer pink.

-- Add chili powder, cumin, oregano, salt, pepper, and optional red chili flakes.
-Stir to combine.
+- Bloom the spices.
+Add the chili powder, cumin, oregano, salt, pepper, and chili flakes if using.
+Stir 20 to 30 seconds until fragrant.

-- Add crushed tomatoes, chicken broth, red kidney beans, and corn.
-Stir to combine, then bring to a rapid boil.
+- Add the base.
+Add the crushed tomatoes, bone broth, kidney beans, and corn.
+Stir to combine and bring to a rapid boil.

 Notes